 For customer using affected models, Fortinet PSIRT suggests checking the IPMI interface settings and making sure the IPMI port option is set to "Dedicated" instead of "Failover".
-The procedure is detailed in this cookbook entry:
+The procedure is detailed in this document entry:

 As a measure of precaution, and regardless the product, when an IPMI port is present, we also suggest to not leave the IPMI interface admin password to its default value.
-The procedure to change it is detailed in this cookbook entry:
+The procedure to change it is detailed in this document entry:

 Fortinet is pleased to thank "taNET GmbH", "BOLL Engineering AG" and "CIC Consulting Informatico" for reporting this operational risk under responsible disclosure.